 Modern devices with their miniature dimensions leave very little space for placing antennas, complicating the task of providing a good signal.
-Due to the limited space for these applications, such as mobile phones, Internet of Things, wireless sensor networks, wearable devices, and implantable biomedical systems, designing a multiband antenna having satisfactory performance is a challenging task.
+Due to the limited space for these applications, such as mobile phones, the Internet of Things, wireless sensor networks, wearable devices, and implantable biomedical systems, designing a multiband antenna having satisfactory performance is a challenging task.

 Scientists at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) tried to solve this problem.
-They have developed a “smart surface” what they call RFocus, which amplifies the Wi-Fi signal by almost ten times.
+They have developed a “smart surface” that they call RFocus, which amplifies the Wi-Fi signal by almost ten times.
 The prototype of this RFocus includes a two-dimensional surface with a rectangular array of simple elements (antennas), each of which functions as an RF switch.

 It consists of around 3,000 miniature antennas – each either lets the signal through or reflects it – that can be mounted on a wall or a regular board.
 According to the developers, in combination with special software, the solution provides maximum signal reception, with a novel optimization algorithm that uses signal strength measurements from the receiver.